omeka/omeka-s-enduser/docs/content/items.md

 For the **delete actions**, a drawer will open on the right side of the screen telling you the number of items which will be deleted.
 Nothing will be deleted unless you click the red *Confirm Delete* button.
 This action cannot be undone.
 To opt out of deleting the items, click the X in the upper right corner of the deletion drawer.
 To confirm delete, check the "Are you sure" checkbox and then click *Confirm Delete*

 ![Close up of the warning, with the text describing the number of items to be deleted in red.](contentfiles/items_batchdelwarn.png)

+Individual modules may also add batch edit actions.
+Those options are noted within the documentation for each module.